 As a result of the public meetings held in Helena and Butte in November 2011 during the 2010/2011 local area planning cycle, NWMT was asked to provide an additional presentation to 20 Economic students from the University of Montana Western on December 19, 2011.
 During the 2012/2013 local area planning cycle NWMT also provided a presentation to the Electricity Technical Advisory Committee (ETAC) in Helena on Feb 27, 2013.

-NWMT chose to conduct two public meetings.
+NWMT chose to conduct two public meetings during the 2012/2013 local area planning cycle.
 One meeting was held at the Great Falls Division Office on October 8, 2013 and the other meeting was held at the Bozeman Division Office on October 10, 2013.
-These two locations were chosen because of congestion and/or rapid growth in the area.
+These two locations were chosen because they had not been visited before in the course of previous local area planning cycles, and both areas had new transmission line construction projects in progress.
 Announcements for the meetings were posted on the OASIS at least 30 days prior to the meeting dates, with newspaper announcements printed in both cities.
 The meeting notice was also posted on NorthWestern Energy's intranet and internet websites.

-There were participants at the Great Falls meeting held October 8, 2013 including several NWMT employees, , and .
-There were participants at the Bozeman meeting held October 10, 2013 including an NWMT employee, .
-The question and answer portion of the meetings centered around .
+There were 7 participants at the Great Falls meeting held October 8, 2013 including several NWMT employees, a Senate District representative, a Helena Chamber representative and a supplier.
+There were 8 participants at the Bozeman meeting held October 10, 2013 including an NWMT employees, and representatives from BPA, WAPA and Power Engineers.
+The question and answer portion of the meetings centered around customer growth, upgrades, mitigation, resource mix and the purchase of hydro plants from PPL.

 Regional Planning